RaymondJiangkw/screeps_script/README.md

         - I adjust the package *screepsapi* to fit for the purpose of market-orientation.

 ## Requirement
-- There must be a spawn named 'Origin'
+- There must be a spawn named 'Origin'.